-There are 17 active shared renewables programs in place in 13 states plus Washington, D.C.
+There are 20 active shared renewables programs in place in 16 states plus Washington, D.C.

-- Two received D grades (12%)—California (Enhanced Community Renewables component of the Green Tariff Shared Renewables program) and Connecticut (Shared Clean Energy Facility Pilot Program).
-These programs do not comport with many of the IREC-identified best practices which could impede program effectiveness and market development
+- Three received D grades (15%)—California (Enhanced Community Renewables component of the Green Tariff Shared Renewables program), Connecticut (Virtual Net Metering) and Connecticut (Shared Clean Energy Facility Pilot Program).
+These programs do not comport with many of the IREC-identified best practices which could impede program effectiveness and market development.

-WHAT’S NEW IN THE 2018 SCORECARD?
+WHAT’S NEW IN THE 2019 SCORECARD?

-STATE PROGRAMS NOT GRADED IN 2018 SCORECARD
+STATE PROGRAMS NOT GRADED IN 2019 SCORECARD

-- Three more states have passed shared renewables legislation or are in the process of implementing rules for their programs—Illinois, Oregon and New Jersey.
-In addition, California recently adopted its Community Solar – Green Tariff program which is currently being implemented and therefore not evaluated yet in the Scorecard.
+- Three other programs are in the process of being finalized and implemented—California’s Community Solar – Green Tariff program, Connecticut’s Shared Clean Energy Facility program (non-pilot version) and Maine’s Net Energy Billing Tariff Rate program (competitive procurement program).
 The rules for all state programs, whether they are graded in our Scorecard or not, are captured in IREC’s Shared Renewables Policy Catalog.

 STATE COMPARISON ON KEY PROGRAM COMPONENTS

 - BILL CREDIT VALUATION – Ensuring that a program offers a fair value proposition to participants and tangible economic benefits on their utility bills is critical for program success and is the second of IREC’s Five Guiding Principles for Shared Renewable Energy Programs.
 All but two programs (California’s Enhanced Community Renewables program and Hawaii’s Community-Based Renewable Energy program) provide bill credit rates that are either at the utility’s retail rate, combine the generation rate with at least some portion of the transmission and/or distribution charge, and/or use renewable energy credits (RECs) to enhance the bill credit value.